Christmas is my favorite holiday. I have collected traditions, decorations, and recipes to make it fun and festive. I want to share the joy.

-The beverage that fills my mouth and tummy with soothing warmth and delicious taste of my favorite drink, that what this special cup calls for!
+The beverage that fills my mouth and tummy with the soothing warmth and delicious taste of my favorite drink, that what this special cup calls for!
 That is what completes its whole reason for being.
-Today it may be a spiced tea, tomorrow a milk softened coffee, or the next day a warm eggnog or cream dolloped cocoa.
+Today it may be a spiced tea, tomorrow a milk-softened coffee, the next day a warm eggnog, or cream-dolloped cocoa.
 All are presented ceremoniously in my special Christmas cup, but without the purpose it was made for, the cup by itself is just another decoration.
 Something quite cold and empty, however well decorated it may be.

 It will leave you with warm memories and more.